hakai-no-kami/ROSCH/docs/README.tracer.md

 # Using Tracer

-Tracer supports tracing and vizualization for ROS nodes on a per process basis.
+Tracer supports tracing and vizualization for processes including ROS nodes.

 ## 1. How to Install